Securing Consensus from Long-Range Attacks through Collaboration: Malicious Attacks

 When the replicas of $\Service$ receive a $\MName{Penalty}$ certificate signed by $\f{\Miners{}}+1$ distinct miners, they add it to a new block for consensus.
-Post consensus, replicas of $\Service$ penalize malicious miners by deducting their stakes (\S~\ref{ss:staking}).
+Post consensus, honest miners penalize malicious miners by deducting their account balances.